este6795/GuineaGames/README.md

 ## Misc
-If any bugs happen please report them on the discord, and I will take a look at them Otherwise have a great time with this little mini-game
+If any bugs happen please report them on the discord, and I will take a look at them.
+Otherwise have a great time with this little mini-game.